inmanta/inmanta-core/docs/administrators/auth.rst

 Built-in authentication provider
 --------------------------------

-This section explains how to setup authentication using the authentication provider that is built-in into the Inmanta server.
+The Inmanta server has a built-in authentication provider.
+This provider stores the authentication and authorization information into the PostgreSQL database.
+As such, there is no need to rely on a 3rd party auth broker.
+The sections below describe how to enable the built-in authentication provider and how to create the initial admin user.

 Step 1: Enable authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^